Article - Health Occupations

 (2) Any failure to comply with the conditions of a plan or agreement may result in the participant being expelled from the program.

-(3) (i) The Committee shall report to the Board the name and license number of a registered nurse, licensed practical nurse, electrologist, or licensed direct–entry midwife, the name and certificate number of an advanced practice registered nurse, a nursing assistant, or medication technician, or the name of an applicant who is expelled from the program for failure to comply with the conditions of a plan or agreement.
+(3) (i) The Committee shall report to the Board the name and license number of a registered nurse, licensed practical nurse, electrologist, licensed direct–entry midwife, or licensed certified midwife, the name and certificate number of an advanced practice registered nurse, a nursing assistant, or medication technician, or the name of an applicant who is expelled from the program for failure to comply with the conditions of a plan or agreement.

 (ii) The program shall transfer to the Board all records of any participant expelled from the program.